gisquick/gisquick-doc/user-manual/user-interface.rst

 * Zoom in/out |zoom-in-out|
 * Zoom to extent |zoom-extent|

-.. tip:: Zooming and panning is also possible by middle mouse button.
+.. tip:: Zooming and panning are also possible by the middle mouse button.

 .. _tool-menu: